delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   updating from any v2 or earlier release.

-  You will need to redo any customisation using the Syntax Highlighter tab of the Preferences dialogue box.
+  You will need to redo any customisation using the Syntax Highlighter tab of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.

-+ If you are updating from v3.6.0 or earlier and have set up a password protected proxy server for internet access you will need to re-enter the password since it will have been lost.
++ If you are updating from v3.6.0 or earlier and have set up a password protected proxy server for internet access your password will have been lost.
   This is because the format for storing passwords changed at v3.6.1.

-  To re-enter your proxy password use the Proxy Server Configuration dialogue box.
+  To re-enter your proxy password use the Proxy Server Configuration dialogue box displayed from the "Tools | Proxy Server" menu option.

 + Your source code formatting preferences will have been lost if you are updating from v1.7.4 or earlier.

-  You will need to reconfigure them using the Code Formatting tab of the Preferences dialogue box.
+  You will need to reconfigure them using the Code Formatting tab of the Preferences dialogue box displayed from the "Tools | Preferences" menu option.

 + If you are updating from v1.8.11 or earlier and have registered CodeSnip your registration information will have been lost.